 2014 GBMI Professional Development Scholarship Awardee

-Ismail Ayoade Odetokun, PhD, MVPH, DBM received a scholarship to attend the 2014 Biosafety and Biosecurity Training Course in Fort Collins, Colorado, USA.
-He earned his Doctor of Philosophy, his Master of Veterinary Public Health, and his Doctor of Veterinary Medicine from from the University of Ibadanis.
+Ismail Ayoade Odetokun, Ph.D., MVPH, DVM received a scholarship to attend the 2014 Biosafety and Biosecurity Training Course in Fort Collins, Colorado, USA.
+He earned his Doctor of Philosophy (Veterinary Public Health), his Master of Veterinary Public Health, and his Doctor of Veterinary Medicine degrees from the University of Ibadan, Nigeria.

-Dr. Odetokun is a Graduate Research Assistant at the Department of Veterinary Public Health and Preventive Medicine and a part-time lecturer at the Federal College of Animal Health and Production Technology.
+Dr. Odetokun is currently a lecturer at the Department of Veterinary Public Health and Preventive Medicine, University of Ilorin, Nigeria.

 Dr. Odetokun recently published a paper on the Status of Laboratory Biosafety and Biosecurity in Veterinary Research Facilities in Nigeria as a result of his attendance at the BBTC conference.